-The normative notation for decision tables is specified in clause 8.
-Each input expression SHALL be a textual expression (grammar rule 2) referencing one or more input variables (qualified names).
+The normative notation for decision tables is specified in Clause 8.
+Each input expression SHALL be a textual expression (grammar rule 2).
 Each list of input values SHALL be an instance of unary tests (grammar rule 17).
-The value that is tested is the value of the input expression of the containing clause.
+The value that is tested is the value of the input expression of the containing InputClause.
 Each list of output values SHALL be an instance of unary tests (grammar rule 17).
-The value that is tested is the value of a selected output entry of the containing clause.
+The value that is tested is the value of a selected output entry of the containing OutputClause.
 Each input entry SHALL be an instance of unary tests (grammar rule 17).
-A textual representation using invocation of the decision table built-in function is provided here in order to tie the syntax to the semantics in the same way as is done for the rest of FEEL.
-Unary tests (grammar rule 17) cannot be mapped to the semantic domain in isolation, and are left as their syntactic forms, indicated by the enclosing single-quotes.
-For example, the first decision table in Table 26 can be represented textually as decision table(
+Rule annotations are ignored in the execution semantics.